 Some lenders ask for the interest of more than 100% per annum for short-term loans.
 Click here to learn more about investing in microloans.

 With Nexo, borrowers who own cryptocurrencies can benefit from its digital value while offering it as collateral.
 There is no need to liquidate the assets if the borrower needs to borrow money.

 Banks do not accept this kind of collateral as they lack the technology and innovation, which is where Nexo steps in.

 The main benefit for borrowers using Nexo is to borrow money for low interest "without" liquidating their assets.

 So what’s the catch?

-Borrowers that want to borrow money need to provide twice as much value in crypto-assets.
+Borrowers who want to borrow money must provide twice as much value in crypto assets.

 The credit line can be repaid anytime.